opencelium/opencelium/docs/usage/admin.rst

 Data Aggregator
 """""""""""""""""

-*Aggregator* is a feature that provides a possibility to notify a user after the triggered connection (this happens in *Schedules*). `Here
+Data Aggregator is a feature that provides a possibility to notify a user after the triggered connection (this happens in *Schedules*). `Here
 <https://docs.opencelium.io/en/dev/management/aggregator.html>`_, you can read how to manage with them.